citp/privacy-policy-historical/r/ro/rob/robertsspaceindustries.com.md

 The security of your personal information is important to us.
 We follow generally accepted industry standards, including the guidelines developedby theOnlinePrivacy Alliance and the Federal Trade Commission to protect the personal information submitted to us, both during transmission and in storage.
 No method of transmission over the Internet, or method of electronic storage, is 100% secure, however.
 Therefore, while we strive to use commercially reasonable means to protect your personal information, we cannot guarantee its absolute security.
 If you have any questions about security on our website, please contact us at privacy@cloudimperiumgames.com.

-You can correct, update or delete your account information at any time by logging on our site and navigating to “My Account,” “View My Profile” or other account settings.
-Should you be unable to log in contact at privacy@cloudimperiumgames.com.
+You can correct, update or delete your account information at any time by logging on our site and navigating to “My Account,” “View My Profile” or other account settings or contacting support@cloudimperiumgames.com.
+Should you be unable to log in contact at support@cloudimperiumgames.com.
 We will be happy to review, update or remove information as appropriate.
 We may still retain your information in our files however, to resolve disputes, enforce our user agreement, and due to technical and legal requirements and constraints related to the security, integrity and operation of our websites.

 You may choose to disclose information about yourself in the course of contributing user generated content to Cloud Imperium sites or in public online chat rooms, blogs, message boards, user “profiles” for public view or in similar forums on our sites.
 Information that you disclose in any of these forums is public information, and there is no expectation of privacy or confidentiality there.
 You should be aware that any personally identifiable information you submit in the course of these public activities can be read, collected, or used by other users of these forums, and could be used to send you unsolicited messages.
 We are not responsible for the personally identifiable information you choose to submit in these forums.